kamil-michalski-1/Cyclistic-Bike-Share-Project/project-documentation/03-data_analysis.md

    summarize(no_of_rides = n_distinct(ride_id))
 ```

-Output - total number of unique ride IDs equals the total number of rows in Big Query dataset (i.e. 5,667,186), therefore connection from Google Cloud to Posit Cloud assessed as successful.
-Also initial insight - majority of rides (59%) are members.
+As the output of these checks, it was confirmed that the total number of unique ride IDs is equal to the total number of rows in Big Query dataset (i.e. 5,667,186).
+Based on this, the connection from Google Cloud to Posit Cloud was assessed as successful.
+Initial insight discovered during the check was that the majority of rides (59%) are members.

 |member_casual|no_of_rides|
 |-------------|-----------|